-In the event of any voluntary or involuntary liquidation, dissolution or winding up of our affairs, holders of our common stock would be entitled to share ratably and proportionally in our remaining assets that are legally available for distribution to stockholders after payment of liabilities, subject to the prior rights of our creditors and the holders of all classes or series of stock at the time outstanding having prior rights as to distributions upon liquidation, dissolution or winding up of our affairs.
+In the event of any voluntary or involuntary liquidation, dissolution or winding up of our affairs, holders of our common stock would be entitled to share ratably in our assets that are legally available for distribution to stockholders after payment of liabilities.
+If we have any outstanding obligations to creditors or have any preferred stock outstanding at such time, creditors and holders of the preferred stock or any other class or series of stock at the time outstanding having prior rights as to distributions upon liquidation, dissolution or winding up of our affairs may be entitled to distribution and/or liquidation preferences.
 In any such case, we must pay the applicable distribution to the creditors and/or holders of our preferred stock before we may pay distributions to the holders of our common stock.